pwightman/config/README.markdown

-All my config files in a the "config" directory of my home folder.
+All my config files are in a "config" directory of my home folder.
 I just source the .\*rc file inside the config folder from the corresponding one in my home folder.